St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) Performance Insights

-- On the glass, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last year.
-They were 275th in rebounds allowed (32.5 per game).
+- The Red Storm were the fifth-best team in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last year.

 - At 5.8 made 3-pointers per game and shooting 33.1% from downtown last year, the Red Storm were 324th and 234th in college basketball, respectively, in those categories.